raul23/search-ebooks/README.rst

 +---------------+----------------------------------------------------+

-* The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on with Python's `re`_ library (`re.findall`_ and `re.search`_). `epubtxt`_ is the only one that is not an ebook converter *per se* like the others.
+* The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched with Python's `re`_ library (`re.findall`_ and `re.search`_). `epubtxt`_ is the only one that is not an ebook converter *per se* like the others.
 * More specifically, `epubtxt`_ consists in uncompressing first the ``epub`` file with `unzip`_ since epubs are zipped HTML files.
-Then, the extracted text is searched on with Python's `re`_ library.
+Then, the extracted text is searched with Python's `re`_ library.
 I tried to use `zipgrep`_ to do both the unzipping and searching but I couldn't make it to work with regular expressions such as ``\bpattern\b``.
 * The **default** search methods (except for ``epub``) are used since